 The new Microsoft Surface Pen could support wireless charging, according to an FCC filing discovered by the Verge.
 The FCC filing refers to a “charging coil” incorporated into the Surface Pen, indicating that the pen could have an internal power source removing the need for any external batteries to be installed or replaced.

-A wireless charging Surface Pen would bring the Microsoft range of tablets in line with other manufacturers such as Samsung and Apple who brought wireless charging to their styluses with previous releases.
-Apple Pencil 2, which Wirelessly charges when attached to the side of the iPad Pro is equipped with a similar charging coil, revealed thanks to a teardown by the team at iFixit.
-As more details emerge early next month we will keep you up to speed as always.
+A wireless charging Surface Pen would bring the Microsoft range of tablets in line with other manufacturers such as Samsung and Apple, who have brought wireless charging to their styluses with previous releases.
+For instance, the Apple Pencil 2, which wirelessly charges when attached to the side of the iPad Pro, is equipped with a similar charging coil, as revealed by a teardown conducted by the team at iFixit.
+This feature not only enhances convenience but also ensures that the stylus is always ready for use, eliminating the downtime associated with charging.

 Source: Verge